The Virginia Preschool Initiative (VPI)

 - Birth Certificate

-- Copy of parent's ID
+- Copy of parents' ID

 - Proof of residency (lease, mortgage statement, or electric bill)